Raña, from the Olympic challenge to the Ironman

 The Ordense, who has the ticket to London on track, meditates then going to the mythical distance

-Curious and free, Iván Raña prepares a challenge and meditates on the next one.
-Having just finished the season, they are on track to qualify for their fourth Games.
-As he looks ahead to London 2012, the former triathlon world champion is already developing a project for the day after.
+Curious and free, Iván Raña prepares a challenge and meditates on the next.
+Just finished the season, he is on track to qualify for his fourth Games.
+As he looks to London 2012, the former triathlon world champion is already preparing a project for the day after.
 He is considering leaving the Olympic distance (1.500 meters swimming, 40 kilometers cycling and 10 running), to prepare for the Ironman, the great resistance challenge in the three disciplines, over 3,86 kilometers in the water, 180 on wheels and the final marathon of 42,2 on foot.

 «This year I started to notice myself as a triathlete»

 Raña recovered in 2011 the best sensations as a triathlete.
 Four times top-10 in the World Cup, and tenth in the World Cup final, in Beijing, he feels fine again. «After a year in cycling, 2010 was tough.
-I was running for 20 minutes and my knees, tendons and back were bursting.
+I would run for 20 minutes and my knees, hamstrings and back would burst.
 This year I began to notice myself as a triathlete again.
-It is not about being fifth or tenth, but about seeing yourself with the best after 14 years in the elite, "he reflects now that he opens a few days off at home before starting training in January.
+It is not about being fifth or tenth, but about seeing yourself with the best after 14 years in the elite », he reflects now that he opens a few days off at home before starting training in January.

 Two ways to get the place for the Games

-Javier Gómez Noya has secured his Olympic place, and in June the other two to which Spain is entitled right now will be distributed.
-One is awarded by computing the results of the great events of 2010, 2011 and 212, and another according to the marks of the previous twelve months.
-"If I perform in the first tests, and I have a good European Championship [in Eilat (Israel) on April 21], I will already secure the ticket, and if not, I will have to achieve some more results," explains Raña, who will debut in Australia in March.
+Javier Gómez Noya has his Olympic place secured, and in June the other two to which Spain is entitled right now will be distributed.
+One is granted by computing the results of the big events of 2010, 2011 and 212, and another according to the marks of the previous twelve months.
+"If I perform in the first tests, and I do a good European Championship [in Eilat (Israel) on April 21], I will secure the ticket, and if not, I will have to achieve some more result", explains Raña, who will debut in Australia in March.